-- A51.
-The determination of components at which to perform audit work is a matter of professional judgment.
-Matters that may influence the group auditor's determination include, for example: - The nature of events or conditions that may give rise to risks of material misstatement at the assertion level of the group financial statements that are associated with a component, for example: - Newly formed or acquired entities or business units. - Entities or business units in which significant changes have taken place. - Significant transactions with related parties. - Significant transactions outside the normal course of business. - Abnormal fluctuations identified by analytical procedures performed at the group level, in accordance with ISA (Ireland) 315 (Revised October 2020). - The disaggregation of significant classes of transactions, account balances and disclosures in the group financial statements across components, considering the size and nature of assets, liabilities and transactions at the location or business unit relative to the group financial statements. - Whether sufficient appropriate audit evidence is expected to be obtained for all significant classes of transactions, account balances and disclosures in the group financial statements from audit work planned on the financial information of identified components.
+- Entities or business units in which significant changes have taken place. - Significant transactions with related parties. - Significant transactions outside the normal course of business. - Abnormal fluctuations identified by analytical procedures performed at the group level, in accordance with ISA (Ireland) 315 (Revised October 2020).51 - The disaggregation of significant classes of transactions, account balances and disclosures in the group financial statements across components, considering the size and nature of assets, liabilities and transactions at the location or business unit relative to the group financial statements. - Whether sufficient appropriate audit evidence is expected to be obtained for all significant classes of transactions, account balances and disclosures in the group financial statements from audit work planned on the financial information of identified components. - The nature and extent of misstatements or control deficiencies identified at a component in prior period audits. - The nature and extent of the commonality of controls across the group and whether, and if so, how, the group centralizes activities relevant to financial reporting.